 Titanium carbide is a strong, hard ceramic material that has been used in the tooling and machining applications industry for some time and is noted for its resistance to wear.
 The good electrical and thermal conductivity combined with high hardness and strength made TiC ideal for the resistance spot welding electrode wear problem.
 Using a surface engineering solution to restrict the zinc from the copper and hence prevent the electrode wear problems associated with zinc coated steels became a reasonable approach.
 Huys Industries has adopted this approach and has been producing TiC MMC coated electrodes which have been in use in industry for several years.
-The improvement over uncoated electrodes when welding zinc coated steels has been shown in the field however fundamental understanding of how the electrode coating interacts with the zinc coating and eventually degrades is lacking.
+The improvement over uncoated electrodes when welding zinc coated steels was shown in the field.
+However, a fundamental understanding was lacking regarding how the electrode coating interacts with the zinc coating and eventually degrades.